Maps4HTML/MapML-Proposal/README.md

-*   Allow integration with the operating model or availability of existing spatial (map) content management systems, APIs and Web Services.
-For example, the evolving standards of the <a href="https://ogcapi.ogc.org/"><abbr title="Open Geospatial Consortium">OGC</abbr> APIs</a>.
+*   Interoperability with the operating model or availability of existing spatial (map) content management systems, APIs and Web Services.
+For example, the evolving <a href="https://ogcapi.ogc.org/"><abbr title="Open Geospatial Consortium">OGC</abbr> API</a> standards.

 <h3 id="alternative-approaches">Alternative Approaches</h3>